 We fight claimants’ cases as part of the social struggle against injustice and exploitation.
 So when we win a victory – like over-turning a sanction for example – it’s really useful to publicise this.
 Sometimes it’s also useful to highlight a particular injustice and how people can fight against it.
 When we write such articles, e.g. on our website or facebook, we do so anonymously, we don’t use names, or any other details which would make it easy for people to be identified.
 This is integral to how we support people, and to how the drop-in works, but if you have any concerns, please do ask.
 And if your particular situation means any publicity, even anonymous, may be harmful, do tell us and we will respect that.

-We very much need new people to get involved in ECAP, if interested you are very welcome to come and speak to us any Tuesday.
-We encourage people to take away leaflets to distribute, get involved in our advocacy stalls, etc. For info on our principles, see here
+We very much need new people to get involved in ECAP.
+If interested you are very welcome to come and speak to us any time.
+We encourage people to take away leaflets to distribute and get involved in our advocacy stalls, etc. Click for our principles.

 OPENING DATES The drop-in normally runs 12 noon – 3 pm every Tuesday, except Xmas and New Year – the exact dates are usually published on our website and/or Facebook in December.

 DROP-IN LOCATION Autonomous Centre of Edinburgh (ACE), 17 West Montgomery Place, Edinburgh EH7 5HA (shop with mural on junction with Brunswick Rd).
 Buses to Elm Row or to Leith Walk by MacDonald Rd/ Brunswick Rd.
 Or buses to Leopold Pl on London Rd.

 ACCESS ACE is all on one level and wheelchair accessible (slight incline at front door).
 We practise a Safer Spaces policy at all times.